How Much Will Your Car Insurance Go Up After an Accident?

 It’s smart—and in some states required—to have auto insurance coverage.
 But, if you’ve ever filed a claim after a fender bender or accident, you’ve no doubt seen your premiums go up.
 Just how much your insurance costs are elevated following an accident is not cut-and-dry.
 Depending on the state you’re in and your insurance company’s practices, that hike in price can come as a shock.

 One study showed that premiums increase an average of 44.1% when drivers with a history of safe driving make auto insurance claims.
-The study compared claims, in all 50 states and Washington, D.C., for at least $2,000.
+The study compared claims, in all 50 states and Washington, D.C., for claims that were at least $2,000.
 And if you don’t have a spotless driving record, you can expect your rates to increase significantly.

 At-Fault Bodily Injury vs. Comprehensive Claims

-Increases to auto insurance premiums are generally higher for bodily injury claims than comprehensive claims made to repair car damage due to flooding, vandalism, fire, flooding and a collision with an animal.
+Increases to auto insurance premiums are generally higher for bodily injury claims than comprehensive claims made to repair car damage due to vandalism, fire, flooding and a collision with an animal.
 Increases can go higher or lower than percentages shown.

 At-Fault Accident Claims